Ryze,INC d/b/a Ryze Party

 6.3 Refund of Fees

 ICs are required to put forth a 50% deposit for every product that they would like to sell (collectively, “Replenished Products).
-These deposits are returned upon either the sale of the replenished product to a Customer or the return of the replenished product to Company.
-All returns are subject to a $1.50 repackaging fee per item that will be deducted from the deposit amount once the product is returned and before the deposit is credited back to the IC.
+These deposits are returned upon either the sale of the replenished product to a Customer or the return of the replenished product after the termination of the Agreement to Company.
+All returns are subject to a 25% repackaging fee per item that will be deducted from the deposit amount once the product is returned and before the deposit is credited back to the IC.
 Consultants who resign and/ or are terminated and do not send back their unopened jewelry products to Ryze, Inc will forfeit any refund they are due.

 7.0 PRIVACY POLICY